FLARE: Toward Universal Dataset Purification against Backdoor Attacks: Revisiting Dataset Purification

 \textbf{Settings.} We hereby also use BadNets and WaNet on CIFAR-10 for our discussions.
 To evaluate the prediction consistency, we calculate the difference in prediction confidence between the original and perturbed predictions on the initially predicted label for both benign and poisoned samples.
 Other settings are the same as those used in Section~\ref{sec:local}.

-\textbf{Results.} As shown in Figure~\ref{fig:conf_diff}, for BadNets (A2O), the differences are consistently close to zero under the pixel-level and weight-level perturbations.
-It indicates that the predictions of these poisoned samples are unaffected by such perturbations.
-In contrast, under A2A and UT attacks, the confidence differences of poisoned samples approach 1, indicating that the perturbations significantly change the predictions of poisoned samples.
+\textbf{Results.} As shown in Figure~\ref{fig:conf_diff}, for BadNets (A2O), benign and poisoned samples exhibit significantly different confidence difference patterns, making them easily distinguishable.
+In contrast, under A2A and UT attacks, both benign and poisoned samples display similar confidence difference patterns (\ie, the confidence differences of poisoned samples also approach 1, similar to those of benign samples), indicating that perturbations significantly impact the predictions of poisoned samples.
 The sensitivity of poisoned samples to perturbations, similar to that of benign samples, indicates that DNNs struggle to overfit to poisoned samples in A2A and UT attacks.
 Thus, the assumption that backdoor connections are easier to learn than benign ones does not hold for A2A and UT attacks.